Marine Corps Job: 2651 Special Intelligence System Administrators

 They work with everything from tactical radio platforms, satellite platforms, and data network services from local-level to enterprise-level designs.
 This includes (but isn't limited to) specialized communications equipment, unit-unique intelligence repositories, and computer information technology.

-Marines assigned this MOS will receive training in computer hardware fundamentals, common operating systems, network security, information assurance, database and data flow management, radio frequency theory, satellite communications, basic, intermediate and advanced networking, network and data science philosophies, information warfare and cybersecurity policies.
+Marines assigned this MOS will receive training in computer hardware fundamentals, common operating systems, radio frequency theory, network security, and basic, intermediate, and advanced networking.
+Other more advanced skills gained include knowledge of information assurance, database and data flow management, satellite communications, network and data science philosophies, information warfare, and cybersecurity policies.

 This is considered a primary military occupational specialty (MOS), and the Marine Corps categorizes it as MOS 2651.
 It's open to Marines between the ranks of private and master gunnery sergeant.